wperlichek/ISL/exercises/ch-3.md

 ANSWER: FALSE

 RATIONALE: A college graduate who has a really high GPA could lose to a high school grad with a very high GPA because the high school grad would get all the benefit of x1 without the penalty of the interaction effect.

+**9b**

+**9c**

+False.
+It doesn't mean that there is no evidence for the effect, it just means thats the effect itself is small.
+We would need to look at the p-value to examine the evidence for this interaction event, AKA what is the chance we would see this interaction event by random chance.
+If less than some threshold, then we reject the null hypothesis that there is no interaction effet between GPA and IQ.